-The Puerto Rico Plan received a determination letter from the Commonwealth of Puerto Rico's Department of Treasury dated November 30, 2018, confirming generally that the Puerto Rico Plan meets the qualification requirements of Section 1081.01 of the Puerto Rico Internal Revenue Code of 2011 (the Puerto Rico Code).
-Subsequent to the effective date of the determination letter, the Puerto Rico Plan was amended.
+The Puerto Rico Plan received a determination letter from the Commonwealth of Puerto Rico's Department of Treasury dated July 19, 2021, confirming generally that the Puerto Rico Plan meets the qualification requirements of Section 1081.01 of the Puerto Rico Internal Revenue Code of 2011 (the Puerto Rico Code).
 Once qualified, the Puerto Rico Plan is required to operate in conformity with the Puerto Rico Code to maintain its qualification.
 The plan administrator believes that the Puerto Rico Plan is being operated in compliance with applicable requirements of the Puerto Rico Code and, therefore, believes that the Puerto Rico Plan is qualified and the related trust is tax exempt.